parasnaren/Poindexter-Poem-Generation/README.md

 # Poindexter-Poem-Generation
 A poem generation model, that generates poems modeled on the famous poet **Christopher Poindexter**.
-It is modeled using his poems and quotes.

 ### Dataset